Kangaroo Flat (Vic.)

 Population growth drivers in Kangaroo Flat are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of Kangaroo Flat (Vic.) is around 12,074, reflecting an increase of 746 people since the 2021 Census.
-This growth represents a 6.6% increase from the previous population count of 11,328.
-The change was inferred from AreaSearch's estimation of the resident population at 11,397, based on examination of the latest ERP data release by the ABS in June 2024, along with an additional 38 validated new addresses since the Census date.
-This results in a population density ratio of 665 persons per square kilometer.
+As of Feb 2026, the estimated population of the suburb of Kangaroo Flat (Vic.) is around 12,074.
+This figure reflects an increase of 746 people since the 2021 Census, which reported a population of 11,328.
+The change was inferred from AreaSearch's resident population estimate of 11,397 following examination of ABS' latest ERP data release in June 2024 and an additional 38 validated new addresses since the Census date.
+This results in a density ratio of 665 persons per square kilometer.
 Kangaroo Flat's growth rate of 6.6% since the census is within 1.4 percentage points of the SA4 region's growth rate of 8.0%.
 Overseas migration was the primary driver of population gains during recent periods.

-AreaSearch projections for Kangaroo Flat are based on ABS/Geoscience Australia data released in 2024, with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-By 2041, Kangaroo Flat's population is forecasted to increase by 2,861 persons, reflecting a total increase of 19.3% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+By 2041, the suburb is expected to expand by 2,810 persons based on aggregated SA2-level projections, reflecting an increase of 17.7% in total over the 17-year period.

 Frequently Asked Questions - Population